 - My DD Google Drive folder is home to my own shared DD creations, such as: a list of all DD characters (Google Doc), including starting equipment, skills, and Luck-gaining abilities.

 - Morbad Scorepad - an Open Source Android app for browsing skill cards and managing/automating the Danger Deck.

 - Mission browser - essentialy an online version of the mission book from the core game box, but structured like an interactive app, not a book.
-(Minor achtung: bandwidth-heavy due to some inefficient encoding of graphics.)
+(Minor achtung: it's quite bandwidth-heavy.)